When you begin taking control of your money and reading about personal finance, you may come across finance terminology you aren’t familiar with.

 - Balanced Fund – A fund with investments in both stocks and bonds, focused on achieving both long-term growth and income.

-- Balloon Mortgage – A loan in which only interest payments are paid over the duration of the loan, and the principal is due upon maturity.
+- Balloon Mortgage – A loan in which only interest payments are made over the duration of the loan, with the principal due upon maturity.
 Usually a short-term loan.

 - Bankruptcy – Legal process in which a debtor seeks relief from the money they owe and cannot payback.